HydrallHarsh/To-Do-App-Prodigy/README.md

 ## Overview

-To-Do App is a task management application designed to help you organize your daily activities, set reminders, and track your progress.
+To-Do App is a task management application designed to help you organize your daily activities and track your progress.
 Built with a focus on simplicity and efficiency, this app ensures you never miss a task again.

 ## Features